sam95055/jenkins_demo/readme.txt

-this is a sample file created for jenkins
+this is a sample file created for jenkins my name is $name $lastname